 - 1 sheet of colored paper *card stock works great too* to make the card (I prefer cream)

-- double sided tape OR glue
+- double-sided tape OR glue

 Cut out your hearts or use a heart punch!
 I do this by folding my paper in half and cutting the heart on the folded line so they are all perfect.
 What was funny was that my daughter had never seen this before!
 I didn’t realize that I had yet to teach her how to make perfect hearts, so we had a fun little lesson.
 I also lined up my first heart with the other ones so they were all (mostly) the same size and trimmed any excess.
-I used 8 hearts overall, but feel free to use as many as you want!
+We used 8 hearts overall, but feel free to use as many as you want!

 Pretty soon you are going to have a pile of cute little paper hearts.